univalence/speculoos/README.md

 speculoos.core exposes a `spec` macro that let you create a `SpecImpl` record.
 It works exactly like `clojure.spec.alpha/spec` but wraps the result in a `SpecImpl` instance

+speculos.core also bring the `cpred` macro which is handy to build coercion specs.